manuka/structured-elements/README.md

 export type PersonFetchResponse = {
   data: Person[]
   metadata: {
-    // whatever other stuff you get from your API responses error?: Error
+    // Whatever other stuff we get from the API responses error?: Error
   }
 }